 The LSU Alumni Association began accepting nominations for its Young Alumnus of the Year award in 1999.
 The award is specifically for alumni under the age of 40 who have attained prominence early-on through their efforts in commerce, industry, technology, agriculture, engineering, the arts, the sciences, education, government, and other worthy endeavors.

-For more information, contact:
+For more information on sponsorship opportunities, contact: